 Black Diamond’s Trail Ergo Cork was our favorite trekking pole for years, and their replacement, the Pursuit, is a very strong successor.
 Similar to its predecessor, the Pursuit’s all-aluminum construction is only a few ounces heavier than most of the carbon options below, but the sturdier construction is at home on rock, dirt, and even snow.
 It also has Black Diamond's comfortable, ergonomically shaped cork grips and trusty FlickLock+ levers (a nice upgrade over the Trail Ergo’s standard FlickLock design).
 A final bonus: The Pursuit is one of the most sustainably built designs on the market with algae-infused grip extensions and wrist straps made from recycled fibers.

 What are the downsides of the Pursuit?
-For travelers, climbers, or those who prioritize collapsibility, the 26.5-inch minimum length (for the S/M size) may be an issue.
-It shouldn’t get in the way when strapped to the outside of a pack, but it is a couple inches longer than many other three-section designs (and it can’t come close to a true collapsible pole).
-The Pursuit is also a little pricey for an aluminum design, although BD dropped the price by $20 recently, and we appreciate that the poles come with snow baskets and an integrated hex bit tool for on-trail repairs.
-In the end, we consider it a great value for a high-quality and trustworthy set, earning the Pursuit the top spot on our list.
+For travelers, climbers, or those who prioritize collapsibility, the 24.4-inch minimum length (for the S/M size) may be an issue, though it is about two inches shorter than previous versions.
+This shouldn’t get in the way when strapped to the outside of a pack, but it is several inches longer than many other three-section designs (and much longer than a collapsible pole).
+The Pursuit is also a little pricey for an aluminum pole, although BD dropped the price by $20 recently, and we appreciate that the poles come with snow baskets and an integrated hex bit tool for on-trail repairs.
+In the end, we consider the Pursuit a great value for a high-quality and trustworthy set, earning it the top spot on our list.
 It’s also available in a shock-absorbing version ($170) and collapsible FLZ model ($160) that packs down to a compact 16.1 inches (for the S/M size).

 See the Black Diamond Pursuit